untodesu/eas/README.md

-# DISCLAIMER
+# EAS
-**Resulting singnals can be valid EAS alarm triggers**
+**WARNING:** This software produces _VALID SAME HEADERS_ that can trigger EAS alarms on various devices; thus I strongly advise you: _DO NOT_ transmit the resulting audio anywhere near the United States, Canada and any other country that uses SAME encoding to alarm people.

-**DO NOT** transmit resulting sounds anywhere near the United States as it's illegal to do so.
+An EAS system message encoder.